 Tuition & Fees

 Tuition and fees are posted on the website, in the Enrollment and Cashier Offices, and in the semester schedules.
 Students should take note that some fees are NON REFUNDABLE.
 Tuition & fee payments are due even if the student does not receive a bill in the mail.
+Billing is also done electronically and outstanding balances will be delivered via student email and can be viewed on MyCCA.

 Tuition Refunds A financial obligation to the College occurs when you register for classes.
 REFUNDS are granted only when classes are officially dropped online through your account by the official drop date listed for each class (see Enrollment Services for details).